How can you ensure on-boarding success and long-term value creation for all employees?

 Effect a canonical publishing structure, leveraging the entirety of Kyso's hierarchical structure and content metadata to organise content:

-Segment your user groups and research into Organizations and Teams.
+Segment your user groups and research into Organisations and Channels.
 How you do this will vary business to business.
-If you are unsure about how to do this, don't fret!
-We have tonnes of experience with the mass organisation of data science knowledge - contact our Support team to set up a call.
+See our current recommended options on how to do this, based on research to date:

-Ensure your content creators publish their research into the appropriate Organization and Team.
+Ensure your content creators publish their research into the appropriate Organization and Channel.

 Make sure they are applying relevant tags only (you can even control how/what tags are created if you like).

 This will ensure all content is relevant, current, and verifiable.
-Any available information within a report or discussion will be easy to search and discover quickly.
+Any available information within a project report will be easy to search and discover quickly.

-Reports and resources can become comprehensive resources by consolidating information into one topic, which links out to other important sources.
+Reports can become comprehensive resources by consolidating information into one topic, which links out to other important sources.

 4. How to recognise and promote quality contributions?